phillwatson/one-stop/lib-module/openid-lib/README.md

 profile data.

 **IMPORTANT:**
+> Ideally, the user's email address should be provided in the claims of the ID-Token (or the profile data) returned by the open-id provider.
+If not provided, no emails can be delivered to the user until they supply an email address in their one-stop profile settings.

+> When the user authenticates via an open-id provider for the first time, their email address is also used to match them to an existing record in the database; and the user is logged in as that user.
+If the email address is not provided by the open-id provider, a new user will be created.

-For authentication to work we need access to the user's email address registered with the open-id provider.
-For GitHub that requires explicit action on the user's part to allow access to their email address.
+> For GitHub that requires explicit action on the user's part, to allow access to their email address:
-In their GitHub email settings (https://github.com/settings/emails), uncheck the "Keep my email address private".
+> 1. In their GitHub email settings (https://github.com/settings/emails),
+uncheck the "Keep my email address private"
-Then, in their GitHub profile (https://github.com/settings/profile), select the email address in the "Public email" drop-down.
+> 2. Then, in their GitHub profile (https://github.com/settings/profile), select the email address in the "Public email" drop-down.
-Having authenticated once, they can make their email address private again.
+> 3. Having authenticated once, they can make their email address private again.

 ## Adding a New Open-Id Connect Provider
 For most providers only two classes need to be implemented; OpenIdFactory